Omimacgithub/Omimacgithub/README.md

 - Integrated a Machine Learning algorithm that identifies new individuals based on the system's data distribution and includes them, thereby expanding the knowledge base without needing to retrain the models.

-- Scaled the system to work with up to 10 cameras using NVIDIA RTX and GTX GPUs simultaneously in real-time.
+- Scaled the system, initially operating with 2 cameras, to work with up to 10 cameras simultaneously in real-time.

 - Developed a face-tracking algorithm that efficiently recollects frame sequences for each individual.
 It was tested on videos sampled from two Kinect cameras installed on a mobile robot, with both people and the robot in motion, causing multiple visual occlusions involving objects and other people.